 Black Students in Public Policy

-Black Students in Public Policy (BSIPP) was established in 2017 for the expressed purpose of creating a stronger sense of community among Black students at the School of Public Policy.
-Black Students in Public Policy provides a safe space for Black students and other students of marginalized identities in both the graduate school (masters and PhD students) and undergraduate public policy major.
+Black Students in Public Policy (BSIPP) was established in 2017 for the express purpose of creating a stronger sense of community among Black students at the School.
+BSIPP provides a safe space for Black students and other students of marginalized identities in both the graduate school (masters and PhD students) and undergraduate public policy major.
 BSIPP also exists to serve our community through volunteering, educational programs, and advocacy throughout campus.

 Environmental Policy Council

-The School of Public Policy Environmental Council is a student organization open to both graduate and undergraduate students within the School of Public Policy.
-The purpose of the Environmental Council is to engage in projects and activities that enhance environmental well-being, build the council’s network through communication and social engagements and provide scholarly opportunities to improve professional development and representation at the School of Public Policy.
+The Environmental Council is a student organization open to both graduate and undergraduate students within the School.
+The purpose of the Environmental Council is to engage in projects and activities that enhance environmental well-being, build the council’s network through communication and social engagements and provide scholarly opportunities to improve professional development and representation at the School.
 Some events hosted in the past year include: Environmental Council Networking Night, Protected Lands Forum, Environmental Career Panel and Volunteering at the Patuxent Wildlife Refuge.

 International Development Policy Council